-1. Create the Art Brushes
+1. How to Create the Linocut Art Brushes

 When creating a linocut print, artists use special tools to carve designs into a linoleum block.
 The raised (uncarved) areas of the block form the image.
 The carved linoleum block is covered with ink, then printed onto paper or fabric.
 Because the artist removes material from the block to create the image, this is called a "subtractive" or "reductive" process.